 - Feel the vibe of the group and be a champion in communication and problem-solving

-- Contribute toward solving your society’s problems in a most effective way.
+- Contribute toward solving your society’s problems in the most effective way.

 1. Develop self-awareness

-Besides, expanding your self-awareness will also allow you to work on your response mechanism.
-Which means you will know how you are currently responding to various social environments and how can you improve.
+Expanding your self-awareness will also allow you to work on your response mechanism.
+This means you’ll know how you are currently responding to various social environments and how you can improve.

 2. Observe others

-For this, you will have to become more focused and listen to others more carefully to glimpse into the emotional states people.
-You can also ask for feedback from the people near to you on how they feel about your social skills.
+For this, try to be more focused and listen to others actively and carefully.
+Additionally, ask for feedback from the people closest to you on how they feel about your social skills.

 3. Cultivate mindfulness

-Mindfulness meditation and other practices for inducing calmness help a lot on your way to becoming connected with other people and your environment.
+Mindfulness meditation and other practices for inducing calmness help a lot on your way to become connected with other people and your environment.

-The more calm and mindful you are, the better you will become at observing yourself, others, and various situations.
+The more calm and mindful you are, the better you’ll become at observing yourself, others, and various situations.

 4. Practice forgiveness

-Practicing radical forgiveness, in turn, is able to make a lot of difference in not only improving your quality of life but also changing the quality of your consciousness.
+It can make a lot of difference in improving your quality of life and changing the quality of your consciousness.

-If you are able to wholeheartedly forgive others, you will become less likely to get overpowered by difficult social occurrences and will be able to deal with people in a much better way.
+So if you’re able to forgive others wholeheartedly, you’ll become less likely to get overpowered by difficult social occurrences.
+In turn, you’ll be able to deal with people much better.